Taotaoop/A3_Group10/Group10_A3_Part01_v1.md

-# UofM Computer Science Crouse API
+# UofM Find Course API

-## API description
 This API is designed to support enrollment at UofM.
 This set of APIs would provide a list of information related to the courses they are interested in.
-Students could specify relevant parameters to retrieve crouse information.
+Students could specify relevant parameters such as Year, Term and CourseID to retrieve course information.
+## API description
+Our API is a simple REST api, where user can do GET requests to the endpoint.

 ## Endpoints and Parameters
 #### Endpoint